eclair4151/DrexelPrereqParser/README.md

 Drexel university classes like most other universitys have prerequisites.
 The problem is that those prereqs have other preqs and it becomes very tedious to see what classes you need to take a class. couple this with the fact that preqs just come as a very complicated string and it can be very dificult to understand.
 The point of this project is to try and

+    1) parse string into tokens - DONE
+    2) make sure to get around the weird race conditions of the string when tokenizing -ALMOST DONE
-    1) create a parser that will parse a prereq string for a specific class
+    3) create a parser that will parse the token list into a tree - IN PROGRESS
-    2) link that graph to the other classes creating a whole dependency tree of classes
+    4) link that tree to the other class trees creating a whole dependency graph of classes
-    3) create some sort of visual method of viewing the tree
+    5) create some sort of visual method of viewing the tree
-    4) make sure to get around the weird race conditions of the string.

 **Most strings are pretty easy and formated like this**